 (CommentLuv)

-WordPress has a native commenting feature that allows your site users to engage with your web site, post new comments, reply to existing comments and engage with your content.
+WordPress has a native commenting system that lets your visitors engage with your website or blog, post comments, reply to existing comments and engage with your content as part of a social community.

-You can expand the WordPress default commenting feature using a 3rd-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates with social media, helping to share and spread them around.
+You can enhance the WordPress default commenting feature using a third-party commenting plugin that integrates with social media, helping to share and spread them online.

-To learn more about this handy plugin, visit this site:
+To learn more about the benefits of this handy plugin, go here:

 Social LinkMachine

-With Social Link Machine installed, you can automatically syndicate and drip-feed content to many traffic-generating sites, including:
+With Social Link Machine installed, you can automatically syndicate and drip-feed content to many online platforms, including:

 - Social Platforms: Facebook, Twitter, etc.